 Beyond coverage and history, key factors to consider when evaluating a news sentiment provider are the content analysis method, sources, classification/event tagging, and entity identification.

 Alexandria utilizes artificial intelligence algorithms to analyze sentiment, identify entities, and classify stories by event type.
 The algorithms are trained using historical news stories reviewed and annotated by domain experts, including buy-side research analysts, Strategists, and CFA charter holders.
-The Alexandria history dates to 2000 and has been out of sample since 2005.
+The Alexandria history dates back to 2000 and has been out of sample since 2005.

 Research shows that an artificial intelligence or machine-learning based approach increases the accuracy of event classification and results in a higher rate of non-neutral stories compared to a dictionary or word-list approach.
 Alexandria’s research also shows that its machine-learning approach matches human-generated classifications over 90% of the time.